aframevr/aframe/README.md

 Changelog
 ==========================================================================
+*0.6.4*
+- (Web) Added support to turn off jQuery check on each request (When using saucelabs/browserstack it can be an additional overhead)

 *0.6.0*
 - [BREAKING CHANGE] Updated iframe functionality to use jQuery selectors instead of just names and id's.
 See test projects for examples.